JakubKub13/DAO_onchain_voting/README.md

-Basic example of onchain voting mechanism based on DAO# DAO_onchain_voting
+Basic example of onchain voting mechanism based on DAO Contains Deploy scripts and test script